 A Charleston native, Franci Bell graduated from Cornell University in 1998 with a BS in Human Development and Family Studies.
 She moved to Knoxville, TN to attend graduate school at the University of Tennessee in Child Development.
 Two years later she began law school, and graduated with a JD from the University of South Carolina in 2004.
 She joined The Cooper School Community in 2008.
-Franci has taught grades 1-5 at The Cooper School, and has spent many years in administration, before becoming Head of School in 2016.
+Franci taught grades 1-5 at The Cooper School, and spent many years in administration, before becoming Head of School in 2016.

-Marsha enters her third year at The Cooper School.
+Marsha enters her fourth year at The Cooper School.
 Raised in Charleston, Marsha received her Bachelor of Arts in Elementary Education from The College of Charleston.
 Marsha has taught for ten years in both the public and private schools.
 She delights in fostering a warm classroom environment where children can thrive and express themselves comfortably.
-Inspired by joyful learning and positive student outcomes, she is thrilled to be joining The Cooper School.
-Marsha’s daughter, Olive, is a second grade student at The Cooper School.
+Marsha’s daughter, Olive, is a Fourth grade student at The Cooper School.
 Marsha enjoys hula hooping, crafting, relaxing at the beach, and finding treasures at flea markets.

 Subhadra has been working at The Cooper School since 2009.
 She is originally from Florida and received her Bachelors degree in Early Education and Special Education followed by her Masters in Early Childhood Education from the University of Florida.
-Subhadra has taught Kindergarten, First, Second, and Third Grades, and is excited to begin teaching Fourth this year.
+Subhadra has taught Kindergarten, First, Second, and Third Grades at TCS.

 Hazel Ketchum is The Cooper School’s Music Director.
 She is the co-owner of Hungry Monk Music, and holds degrees in Classical Guitar Performance from the University of Southern California.
 Hazel has taught music in SC public and private schools, at the Children’s Theatre of Charlotte, and has been Artist-in-Residence at the Cuyahoga Valley Environmental Center in Ohio, among many other teaching posts.
 Hazel is a certified Music For Young Children teacher.
 Hazel is an active performer as a soloist and with her group The Hungry Monks.